Andrey Golubev

-Andrey Golubev (Андре́й Алекса́ндрович Го́лубев; born July 22, 1987) is a Russian-born Kazakhstani professional tennis player.
-His career-high singles ranking is world No. 33, achieved on 4 October 2010 and his doubles ranking is world No. 21, achieved on 16 May 2022.
-He is currently the No. 1 Kazakh doubles player.
-He won the 2010 International German Open, an ATP 500 event, to claim Kazakhstan's first-ever ATP title.
-In 2021, he reached the French Open men's doubles final with fellow Kazakhstani Alexander Bublik.
-Before 2008, he played for his country of birth, Russia.
+Andrey Golubev (Андре́й Алекса́ндрович Го́лубев; born July 22, 1987) is a Kazakhstani former professional tennis player.
+His career-high singles ranking is world No. 33, achieved on 4 October 2010, and his doubles ranking is world No. 21, achieved on 16 May 2022.
+Golubev won the 2010 International German Open, an ATP 500 event, to claim Kazakhstan's first-ever ATP Tour title in the Open Era.
+In 2021, he reached the French Open men's doubles final with Alexander Bublik, becoming the first Kazakhstani male players to contest a major final.

+In September 2024, Golubev announced his retirement from professional tennis.

+Before 2008, Golubev played for his country of birth, Russia.

 Tennis career

 Golubev has amassed a career record of 94–52 in the main draw of senior ITF Futures events (4 titles) and 90–63 in ATP Challenger events (3 titles).

-Early career: 2003-2004
+Early career: 2003–2004

 Golubev's first senior ITF experience came primarily on the satellite tour in 2003.
 The first ranking point(s) earned by Golubev were from a four-week satellite tour in Serbia, and he gained another from a satellite event in Italy.
 In 2004, he turned his focus to attempting to qualify for futures and challenger events.
 His first appearance in the main draw of one of these events was from a wild card in the Arpa Ceramic Cup in Reggio Emilia, Italy, where he lost to world #219 Salvador Navarro, but did manage to win a set.

 This performance earned him enough ranking points to qualify for a futures event in Helsingør, Denmark, where he had a strong run to the semifinals.
 He would get to at least the quarterfinals of three other events, all in Italy, including making his first final in L'Aquila, losing to Mathieu Montcourt.
 By the end of 2004, he was ranked as the 561st player in the world, with 25 ATP Entry Ranking points.